John Burnet of Barns: Plot

-The novel opens in 1678, with the bookish 12-year-old John Burnet escaping from the eye of his tutor at Barns for a day's fishing expedition.
+The novel opens in 1678, with the bookish 12-year-old John Burnet escaping from his tutor at Barns for a day's fishing expedition.
 In the woods he meets Marjory Veitch, about 10 years old, the daughter of a neighbour.
 The two become playmates and, over the years, sweethearts.

-Following the recommendation of his illustrious uncle Gilbert Burnet of Edinburgh, John is at the age of 18 sent to study at Glasgow University.
-He proves an exceptional scholar, but has only been in Glasgow for about two years when he happens to see in the street his soldier cousin Gilbert Burnet, dressed in the latest fashions, riding arrogantly through the town at the head of a king's troop of horse.
+Following the recommendation of his illustrious uncle Gilbert Burnet of Edinburgh, John is at the age of 18 sent to study at Glasgow University, where he proves to be an exceptional scholar.
+One day, he sees in the street his soldier cousin Gilbert Burnet, dressed in the latest fashions, riding arrogantly through the town at the head of a king's troop of horse.
 John resolves there and then to give up the life of a scholar, and to honour his family line by becoming a Cavalier himself.
-He buys himself a blade and a new suit of clothes, and returns home.

-Back at Barns, he is welcomed with surprise by his father who is entertaining a guest – his cousin.
+He buys himself a blade and a new suit of clothes, and returns home to Barns where he is welcomed with surprise by his father who is entertaining a guest – his cousin Gilbert.
 Gilbert insults John and offhandedly makes clear his intention to court Marjory.
 He challenges John to a long and dangerous race on horseback through the surrounding hills, a race that John ultimately wins, though at the cost of Gilbert's lifelong enmity.

-John asks Marjory to marry him, and shortly afterwards become the new laird of Barns following the sudden death of his father.
+John asks Marjory to marry him, and shortly afterwards becomes the new laird of Barns on the sudden death of his father.
 He decides that he should spend some time travelling abroad before returning to marry Marjory and take up his new role at home.
-Becoming interested once more in scholarship, he travels to Netherlands to study at the university in Leyden, where he again encounters his cousin.
+Becoming interested once more in scholarship, he travels to the Netherlands to study at the university in Leyden, where he again encounters his cousin.
 During a supper party, Gilbert taunts John, who responds by hurling a wine glass.
 The cousins fight a duel, with John emerging victorious.
 Gilbert departs for Scotland.

 Some months later, John receives a mysterious letter from Marjory summoning him home urgently.
 On his arrival in Scotland, John finds that Gilbert has falsely denounced him as a traitor and that his lands have been confiscated.
 He is hunted around the Borders by Gilbert's soldiers.
 Fearing for Marjory's safety, he covertly escorts her to shelter with a kinsman, while he takes to the hills as an outlaw.
 Gilbert finds Marjory and tricks her into accompanying him to his estate in the west of Scotland.
 John follows, helps her escape, then confronts Gilbert.
-They are in the midst of a final swordfight when Gilbert is mortally wounded by a shot from one of his own disgruntled men.
+They are engaged in a final swordfight, and Gilbert is mortally wounded by a shot from one of his own disgruntled men.

-King James having been deposed by William of Orange while John was on the run, he is now free to travel to Edinburgh and to London to recover his lands.
+King James having been deposed by William of Orange while John was on the run, he is now free to travel to London to recover his lands.
 That complete, he returns to Barns and marries Marjory.